41 Chinese Video Resources for Learning Real-world Conversation at Any Level

 Plus, since many of these videos are made for a Chinese learning audience, the visuals are typically designed to boost your understanding (rarely will someone be talking about something that’s not connected to what you’re watching).

 Some people are also visual learners.
-This can become a problem when taking on more traditional approaches to learning Chinese, such as physical classes and text-only programs.
+This can become a problem when taking on more traditional approaches to learning Chinese, such as structured courses and text-only programs.

 Mandarin videos can be a lifesaver for learners who need a more visual way to learn.